gnulag/gnulag.net/README.md

 * **A_Dragon**: Resident nazi mod.
 Eats babies.
 Surprisingly good guy.
 Other resident furry.
 Ask him what his name stands for.
 ## Bots

+* **k33k**: master hacker and shitposter with an ego bigger than your mum.
+In combat, pommels opponents into the ground.
 * **DukeTogo**: Best not to talk to it.
 If provoked, it will BTFO you in microseconds. ~~Says **AndroitKitKat** (now skg) is gay and seems not to know about **browndawg**.~~
 * **gonzobot**: Snoonet's cloudbot instance.
 All of its functions that rely on external APIs are broken.
 * ~~**CYBERDUNCE**: AI-core re-enabled.
 Shitposts constantly.
 Regulars bullied it to oblivion, resulting in constant e-depression.
 Bringer of RSS.~~